tlowry/vim_ide/README.md

 A script to setup vim as a development ide.

 ## Requirements
-pathogen.vim to install and initialize plugins automatically vim 8+
+* pathogen.vim to install and initialize plugins automatically
+* vim 8+
+* rust-src (additional components installed with rustup)
+* pyright (python lsp completion installed with npm)

 ## Languages
 * rust
 * cpp
+* python

 ## TODO
-* python
 * java
 * golang